ethereum/EIPs/EIPS/eip-draft-whisper.md

 Blooms are formed by the bitwise OR operation on a number of bloomed topics.
 The bloom function takes the topic and projects them onto a 512-bit slice.
 At most, three bits are marked for each bloomed topic.

-The projection function is defined as a mapping from a a 4-byte slice S to a 512-bit slice D; for ease of explanation, S will dereference to bytes, whereas D will dereference to bits.
+The projection function is defined as a mapping from a 4-byte slice S to a 512-bit slice D; for ease of explanation, S will dereference to bytes, whereas D will dereference to bits.

 	LET D[*] = 0
 	FOREACH i IN { 0, 1, 2 } DO